EricYJA/170_sudo_rm_rf_project/README.md

    (1) First find the MST for the whole graph.

    (2) Start from the vertices with the maximum depth in the MST and remote bots on those vertices along the direction of reducing one depth in MST.
+Then delete the vertices with the maximum depth from the MST and get a size-reduced MST.

    (3) Repeat the procedures (1) and (2) based on the updated MST which is generated at the end of each iteration.